 A year of intense preparation leads Rosendale to the most prominent stage of his life.

-In winning gold at the Bocuse d’Or USA qualifier, Richard Rosendale used a CVap oven to cook a clever dish of deboned chicken reassembled to appear whole by forcing the meat—believe it or not—into the shell of a Mr. Potato Head toy.
-He stuffed the bird with a mixture of sage and country ham, wrapped it in plastic, closed it inside the toy and leveraged the CVap’s low temperature, high humidity settings to cook it slowly and thoroughly while retaining its shape.
+In winning gold at the Bocuse d’Or USA qualifier, Richard Rosendale used a CVap® oven to cook a dish of deboned chicken reassembled to appear whole by forcing the meat—believe it or not—into the shell of a Mr. Potato Head.
+He stuffed the bird with a mixture of sage and country ham, wrapped it in plastic, closed it inside the toy, and leveraged the CVap’s low temperature, high humidity settings to cook it slowly and thoroughly while retaining its shape.

 “Once it was up to temperature, I took the chicken out, put it into and out of a deep fryer four times to get the skin a little crispy, and then I basted it with a winter truffle butter and sprinkled it with chives and sea salt,” Rosendale said.
 “To be able to cook that all the way through at such a low temperature can’t happen in a traditional oven.
 It would never have been that juicy and evenly cooked.”

-Seven years after the event, he still speaks with near awe about the deep education gained in that single year of focused training.
+Years after the event, he still speaks with awe about the deep education gained in that single year of focused training.
 Being surrounded by some of the greatest minds in American restaurants helped him anticipate problems and find solutions in ways he’d never considered.
 He described the education as “equal to 10 full years of learning normally.”

 “But having gone through that, I now think about problems differently from most chefs.
 If you haven’t gone to that level of training and creativity, you may not know it even exists,” said Rosendale, who packed up most of the contents of the practice kitchen and shipped it to France for the competition.
 “When you’re sitting around a table with Grant Achatz and Thomas Keller, you see the ideas they come up with as striking but possible.
 Suddenly you’re figuring out new ways to do things because the lines of what once was just the realm of possibility have now been moved.”

-Under the clock at the Lyon competition, Rosendale and his commis, Corey Siegel, also from The Greenbrier, endured five stressful hours preparing dishes which, according to Newsweek.com, included “hickory grilled beef filet with asparagus and horseradish, fried hollandaise, a take on the Yankee pot roast using oxtail, potato dumplings, a resplendent coil of carrot, bone marrow, and more.” … The fish dish, turbot, “was slowly cooked and enhanced by ham, black truffles, cider-cooked butternut squash, a potato and leek cigar, and a wine emulsion.”
+Under the clock at the Lyon competition, Rosendale and his commis, Corey Siegel, endured five stressful hours preparing dishes.
+According to Newsweek.com, included hickory grilled beef filet with asparagus and horseradish, fried hollandaise, a take on the Yankee pot roast using oxtail, potato dumplings, a resplendent coil of carrot, bone marrow, and more.
+The fish dish, turbot was slowly cooked and enhanced by ham, black truffles, cider-cooked butternut squash, a potato and leek cigar, and a wine emulsion.

 Though hoping for America’s first gold medal win, the duo fell short, placing seventh behind the winning French team.
-Disappointed but not defeated, Rosendale acknowledged his team’s advance past its 10th place finish the year prior and added his gladness over being the last American chef who’d work full time while preparing for Bocuse d’Or.
+Disappointed but not defeated, Rosendale acknowledged his team’s advance past its 10th place finish the year prior.
+He his gladness over being the last American chef who’d work full time while preparing for Bocuse d’Or.

 “That’s become part of the program now, to focus 100 percent of that year on the competition,” Rosendale said.